tinymce/tinymce-docs/plugins/table.md

 {{ site.requires_5_5v }}

-This option allows you to set whether `colgroup`s should be added to new tables created by the table plugin.
+This option allows you to use colgroups/cols for columns widths for new tables created by the table plugin.
 Tables inserted by other means, or already existing tables, will not be changed.

 **Type:** `Boolean`